-Budgeted cost: £200,000 (approx.)
+Budgeted cost: £135,000 (approx.)

 Activity Evidence that supports this approach Challenge number(s) addressed Continued contribution to the salary of the Family Support Worker.
-The gap between PP and non PP has grown by in 22/23, up from 10.49 in summer 1 of in 2022 to 14.88 in summer 1 2023.
+A new attendance admin appointed in 2023/24 to add capacity to the attendance team.
+Contribution made to the cost of the NCAT to have 3x mornings per week of an extra FSW to add capacity to the attendance team.
+The gap between PP and non PP narrowed in 23/24, down from 7.21% in summer 1 of in 2023 to 5% in summer 1 2024.
+Despite this reduction, it is still higher than pre-Covid 19 levels.
+Our PA for eligible pupils is still very high (52%), and this will be our focus in 24/25.
 4 Continued contribution to the salary of the librarian/reading lead and the strategies identified to improve the reading culture.
 According to the EEF targeting reading comprehension is a high impact, high value strategy.
-2. To develop the reading for pleasure culture across the school.
-According to the EEF targeting reading comprehension is a high impact, high value strategy.
-2 To develop the CoDA Combined Cadet Force Unit.
-According to research published by the University of Northampton, the gap was reduced in non-cognitive skills (such as leadership, resilience, self-discipline and teamwork) and self-efficacy among eligible pupils (v. non-eligible) who participated in the CCF compared to eligible pupils who had not.
+2. To develop the CoDA Combined Cadet Force Unit.
+According to research published by the University of Northampton, the gap was reduced in non-cognitive skills (such as leadership, resilience, self- discipline and teamwork) and self- efficacy among eligible pupils (v. non- eligible) who participated in the CCF compared to eligible pupils who had not.
 3,4 Continued contribution to the salary of the Ignite teacher for Year 7/8/9.
 Small group work targeted at Literacy and Numeracy skills to accelerate their progress.
-A specialist teacher teaching small groups of pupils who are 1,2,5 underachieving in a specific aspect of English or maths.
+A specialist teacher teaching small groups of pupils who are underachieving in a specific aspect of English or maths.
 The pupils will attended regular intensive sessions for a short period with a specialist teacher before quickly returning to mainstream lessons.
-Spelling through morphographs Targeted students (25 in Y7 and 25 in Y8) will receive spelling interventions sessions that will include a baseline test, intervention workbooks and then a final assessment.
-There are 140 lesson to deliver for 20 minute blocks.
-2 Writing Mastery.
-A subscription to the writing mastery programme will be purchased and delivered to all KS3 students during English lesson.
-This is a programme of study designed to ensure students develop their writing skills at an accelerated rate.
-2 Make a 'curriculum commitment' to all CoDA students.
+1,2,5 Make a 'curriculum commitment' to all CoDA students.
 Through broadening their life experience and giving pupils ownership of this through their pledge passport, their motivation to succeed in school will increase also.
 Pupil voice will be used to gain evidence of the impact of this strategy.
 3,4